 Some people think it "wasn't their time to go".

-And then there's the me's of the world, the weirdos willing to look you dead in the eyes and proclaim with a knowing that comes from the voidian beyond, "I was in the right place, at the right time, because I happened to stop and look at the flower growing through a crack in the sidewalk so the runaway horse missed me by an inch..."
+And then there's the me's of the world, the weirdos willing to look you dead in the eyes and proclaim with a knowing that comes from the dark matter of the voidian beyond: "I was in the right place, at the right time, because I happened to stop and look at a flower growing through a crack in the sidewalk so the speeding car who whipped it on the corner missed me by an inch..."

-The runaway horse what missed me only did so because some random dude in a park told me as a child to enjoy all the flowers.
+The speeding car what missed me only did so because some random dude in a park told me as a child to enjoy all the flowers.

 THAT'S the synchronicity that saved my ass.

 Not the crack-flower.
-But the random encounter in my childhood that I fortunately remembered when the crack-flower appeared that fated runaway-horse-day.
+But the random encounter in my childhood that I fortunately remembered when the crack-flower appeared that fated day.

 Long story short: life is far more interesting when you stop perceiving things as random and start perceiving them as connected.

-Toddler-level tantrum meltdown's be damned, ain't nothing stopping me from seeing things as interconnected, no matter the torments I reap.
+Toddler-level tantrum meltdown's be damned, ain't nothing stopping me from seeing things as interconnected, no matter the mind-bending, out-of-this-world fascinating, spiritual and esoteric torments I reap.

 Image